Manchester: Nightlife

-The Madchester scene of the 1980s, from which groups including The Stone Roses, the Happy Mondays, Inspiral Carpets, 808 State, James and The Charlatans emerged, was based around clubs such as The Haçienda.
+The Madchester scene of the 1980s, from which groups including the Stone Roses, the Happy Mondays, Inspiral Carpets, 808 State, James and the Charlatans emerged, was based around clubs such as The Haçienda.
 The period was the subject of the movie 24 Hour Party People.
 Many of the big clubs suffered problems with organised crime at that time; Haslam describes one where staff were so completely intimidated that free admission and drinks were demanded (and given) and drugs were openly dealt.
 Following a series of drug-related violent incidents, The Haçienda closed in 1997.

 Gay village

 Public houses in the Canal Street area have had an LGBTQ+ clientele since at least 1940, and now form the centre of Manchester's LGBTQ+ community.
-Since the opening of new bars and clubs, the area attracts 20,000 visitors each weekend and has hosted a popular festival, Manchester Pride, each August since 1995.
+Since the opening of new bars and clubs, the area attracts 20,000 visitors each weekend and has hosted a popular festival, Manchester Pride, each August since 1985, when it was backed by newly elected councillors on Manchester City Council.
+Despite its high attendance, Manchester Pride has also received criticism from within the LGBT community dating as far back as 2007, due to its choice around where it spends the revenue it earns.

+Canal Street is now described as the centre of Manchester's gay village, and the surrounding area has been described as the most successful of its kind in Europe.
+However, critics of the area have also described it as a "gay ghetto" and that its general popularity has led to a decreased focus on LGBTQ rights and inclusion itself.

 Education

-There are three universities in the City of Manchester.
-The University of Manchester, Manchester Metropolitan University and Royal Northern College of Music.
-The University of Manchester is the second largest full-time non-collegiate university in the United Kingdom, created in 2004 by the merger of Victoria University of Manchester, founded in 1904, and UMIST, founded in 1956, having developed from the Mechanics' Institute founded, as indicated in the university's logo, in 1824.
-The University of Manchester includes the Manchester Business School, which offered the first MBA course in the UK in 1965.

-Manchester Metropolitan University was formed as Manchester Polytechnic on the merger of three colleges in 1970.
-It gained university status in 1992, and in the same year absorbed Crewe and Alsager College of Higher Education in South Cheshire.
-The Cheshire campus permanently closed in 2019.
-The University of Law, the largest provider of vocation legal training in Europe, has a campus in the city.

-The three universities are grouped around Oxford Road on the southern side of the city centre, which forms Europe's largest urban higher-education precinct.
-Together they have a combined population of over 80,000 students as of 2022.